Gibering Bol Alima

 Gibering Bol Alima was a Cameroonian politician.
 An agronomic engineer by training, he held administrative and political functions as a minister, ambassador and deputy.

 Early life and education

 Born on February 20, 1942 in Mbanga, Littoral region, Cameroon, Alima completed his secondary education at the Lycée Général Leclerc in Yaoundé, where he obtained a Baccalaureate in elementary mathematics in 1962.

-Having been admitted to the École Nationale Supérieure Agronomic, he obtained a diploma in agronomic engineering in 1966.

-During this period, he also obtained the graduates' certificate in Physical Sciences at the Federal University of Cameroon in 1965.

-In 1968 he graduated from the École supérieure d'agronomie tropicale de Nogent-sur-Marne in France.
-In 1969, he graduated from the Office de la recherche scientifique et technique outre-mer (ORSTOM) in Paris in the field of agronomical research.
-He completed his studies in 1978 at the University of London, obtaining a PhD in Agronomy.

 Career

 Administratively, Gibering Bol Alima occupied several positions: